Peppermint

 • Fresh leaves brewed into soothing herbal teas

-• Dried leaves blended into smoking mixtures for cooling effects
+• Dried leaves blended into smoking mixtures for a refreshing, cooling sensation

-• Whole leaves added to Middle Eastern dishes like tabbouleh and salads
+• Whole leaves added to Middle Eastern dishes like tabbouleh and fresh salads

 • Essential oils extracted for natural food and beverage flavoring

 Folk medicine traditions embraced peppermint widely.
-Traditional healers recommended it for digestive comfort and respiratory wellness.
-Many cultures burned dried peppermint leaves, creating aromatic smoke believed to cleanse spaces and sharpen mental clarity.
+Traditional healers recommended it for digestive comfort and respiratory wellness.1 Many cultures burned dried peppermint leaves, creating aromatic smoke believed to cleanse spaces and sharpen mental clarity.

 Indigenous North American tribes smoked peppermint leaves during spiritual ceremonies.
-European monasteries cultivated extensive peppermint gardens for medicinal preparations and herbal smoking blends.
-Arabic traders spread these practices along ancient trade routes, sharing preparation techniques across continents.
+European monasteries cultivated extensive gardens for medicinal preparations and herbal smoking blends.
+Arabic traders spread these practices along ancient trade routes.

 Home wellness traditions include:

-• Steam inhalations using fresh or dried leaves for seasonal support
+• Steam inhalations using fresh or dried leaves for seasonal respiratory support

 • Smoking blends combined with Matricaria chamomilla, Lavandula, and Verbascum thapsus